jeju5/management/cs/aws/aws_developer.md

     * 10,000 requests per second
     *  5,000 concurrent requests (across all APIs with in a single account)
     * if you reach the capacity you will get 429 Too Many Reqeusts response
+  * Stage Variable
+    * think of API stage as environment.
+You can set up different stage variable to be used in different env.
 * Build a serverless website
   * S3
     * create an S3